Experimental Film Coalition: The Founding

 This is Part One in a series about Chicago’s Experimental Film Coalition; and covers the organization’s inception.

-Perhaps the first mention of the Coalition was in a “Letter to the Editor” in the February 25, 1983 edition of Crumbs, a student publication at the School of the Art Institute of Chicago (SAIC).
+The first public mention of the Coalition appears to be in a “Letter to the Editor” in the February 25, 1983 edition of Crumbs, a student publication at the School of the Art Institute of Chicago (SAIC).

-The unsigned letter lays out the writer’s frustration with the experimental filmmaker’s extreme difficulty in finding funding to create work, as opposed to traditional narrative and documentary filmmakers.
+The unsigned letter lays out the writer’s frustration with experimental filmmakers having extreme difficulty in finding funding to create their work, as opposed to the plentiful options afforded to traditional narrative and documentary filmmakers.
 The plan for the Coalition was to create a non-profit corporation to help “apply and lobby for private, state, and federal funds” for experimental filmmakers nationwide.
 A meeting was set for Monday, February 28, 1983 at 6:00 p.m. in SAIC’s Filmmaking department to discuss the group’s formation.
 (Click above image to read the letter in full.)